cwplus/wordpress-nonce/README.md

 # wordpress-nonce
-This class is created to managing wordpress nonce functions as an object
+This class is created to using wordpress nonce functions as an object

 Installation
 ------------